NIH Policies and Guidelines

-When preparing applications or technical proposals, investigators conducting NIH-defined clinical research must describe their plans for inclusion, justify exclusions, and provide an enrollment form breaking down the planned sample by sex or gender, race, and ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
+When preparing applications or technical proposals, investigators conducting NIH-defined clinical research must describe their plans for inclusion, justify exclusions, and provide an enrollment form breaking down the planned sample by sex, race and/or ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
 In addition, investigators’ annual progress reports must include updates on enrollment progress.

 Although this inclusion policy applies to all NIH-supported clinical research, the policy imposes certain extra requirements on NIH-defined Phase III clinical trials.
-When proposing an NIH-defined Phase III clinical trial, investigators must review their evidence to show whether they expect the intervention to produce clinically relevant differences based on sex or gender and race/ethnicity.
+When proposing an NIH-defined Phase III clinical trial, investigators must review their evidence to show whether they expect the intervention to produce clinically relevant differences based on sex, race and/or ethnicity.
 This evidence may include, but is not limited to, data derived from prior animal studies; clinical observations; metabolic studies; genetic studies; pharmacology studies; and observational, natural history, epidemiology, and other relevant studies.

-When preparing applications or technical proposals for an NIH-defined Phase III clinical trial, investigators must also provide in their inclusion plans a description of their strategies for conducting a valid analysis by sex or gender and race/ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
+When preparing applications or technical proposals for an NIH-defined Phase III clinical trial, investigators must also provide in their inclusion plans a description of their strategies for conducting a valid analysis by sex, race and/or ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
 In addition, investigators’ annual progress reports must include updates on the progress of these analyses in the Project Outcomes section of the report.
 Examples are available on the Sample Project Outcomes website.

 For example, prior research might suggest that men and women respond to an intervention in ways that measurably and differentially affect their health or well-being.
 In this case, the investigators must design the NIH-defined Phase III clinical trial to answer two primary questions—one pertaining to men and the other pertaining to women, with a sample size adequately powered for each.
 The application must include plans for how the investigators will evaluate any potential group differences.
 Further information about what constitutes a valid analysis and policy requirements is available in the full policy statement.

-NIH does not require analyses by sex or gender if the prior data give compelling evidence that no clinically relevant differences can be expected in the intervention effects by sex or gender.
-Nonetheless, NIH strongly encourages inclusion of both women and men in the trial and analyses by sex or gender.
+NIH does not require analyses by sex if the prior data give compelling evidence that no clinically relevant differences can be expected in the intervention effects by sex.
+Nonetheless, NIH strongly encourages inclusion of both women and men in the trial and analyses by sex.

-If prior studies neither support nor negate the possibility of significant differences in intervention effects by sex or gender, the NIH-defined Phase III clinical trial must enroll sufficient numbers of women and men to provide valid data analyses on the effects of the intervention by sex or gender.
+If prior studies neither support nor negate the possibility of significant differences in intervention effects by sex, the NIH-defined Phase III clinical trial must enroll sufficient numbers of women and men to provide valid data analyses on the effects of the intervention by sex.
 Although encouraged by NIH, the study’s investigators will not be required to enroll the number of participants necessary to provide high statistical power for these comparisons.

 NIH strongly encourages including pregnant women in clinical research in all circumstances in which their inclusion is scientifically valid and ethically permissible.